spacemeshos/POET-OLD/protocol.md

 - Note hat only up to 1 <= m <= n top layers of the DAG should be stored by POSW(), and the rest should be computed when required on-demand.
 So storage should size should be O(w * m)
 - Use LevelDb caching for fast reads.
 Cache size should be a verifier param and set based on a deployment runtime available memory settings

-##### Verifying Proofs

-- verifyH(x, N, φ, γ, τ) ∈ {accept, reject}
-This function is computed by verifier based on prover provided proof τ.
-- x, N, n, w and t are shared between prover and verifier (params) and known to both -

 ##### APIs

 // See notes about data types below (Commitment, Proof and Challenge)